What Is an Evil Twin Attack? How To Secure Your Devices Against MitM Attacks

 4. The network is made accessible

-How to identify an evil twin attack
+How to identify and prevent an evil twin attack

 Evil twin attacks can be so subtle, so how can you feel safe on public Wi-Fi?
 Luckily, there are some warning signs you can look for that will signal an attack.